bigfinfrank/gametweaks/bo3.md

 - unhide in-game graphics options
 - increase graphics quality (past what is normally possible via in-game setings

-**Entering the video/graphics settings menu will always prompt you to save changes. if you hit save changes (whether or not *you* made any changes), it'll undo some of the config.ini tweaks.**
+**Entering the advanced tab in your graphics options menu will always prompt you to save changes. if you hit save changes (whether or not *you* made any changes), it'll undo some of the config.ini tweaks**

 `G:\SteamLibrary\steamapps\common\Call of Duty Black Ops III\players\config.ini`